 Each of our concourse bars have a lowered serving point suitable for wheelchair access.

 We offer disabled supporters a free carer’s ticket if they are on the higher or middle rate of disability allowance.
 This will only be given on production of eligibility from the department of work and pensions.

 The club offers a radio commentary on match days for our visual impaired supporters.
 These can be picked up from the main reception for a small deposit.

 The club has a disabled coordinator who is always available to answer any questions or concerns our disabled supporters may have.

 The Chesterfield FC official website – www.chesterfield-fc.co.uk – has up-to-date news 24 hours a day and this is supported by the club’s social networking channels, Facebook and Twitter.

 The club is committed to keeping its supporters informed and publicises its position on major policy issues in the match day programme, local media and club website.

 The club gives the earliest possible notice through the match day programme, local media and club website of any change in its ticketing policy and the reason for the changes.

 As a club we are constantly striving to improve our relationship with our fans.
-Last season we introduced a new fans forum which met regularly throughout the season.

 The stadium offers full catering facilities on match days in each of the four concourses.
 These include hot and cold food and drinks including locally sourced Jackson’s pies and Brampton Brewery real ale.